avanikawa/docs_haptik/docs/agent-chat/right-hs.md

 You can read more about this [**here**](https://docs.haptik.ai/agent-chat/adding-user-details).

-## Custom Tool
+## External Tool

 ![MyChatsScreen10](assets/toolsscreen.png)

-Custom tools like ticketing system, CRM, search fields, etc. can be used by agents in this section to solve users queries further, while they continue to have conversations with users.
+External tools like ticketing system, CRM, search fields, etc. can be used by agents in this section to solve users queries further, while they continue to have conversations with users.

 These external tools can also be expanded for better usability as shown in the image below -